 One of the issues that gave Uber tremendous leverage, in that case, was the fact

-that the Ninth U.S. Circuit Court of Appeals ruled that the arbitration clauses drivers must agree to in order to work on the platform, directing legal matters to an arbitration proceeding rather than the courts, prohibited class actions.
+that the Ninth U.S. Circuit Court of Appeals ruled that the arbitration clauses drivers must agree to to work on the platform, directing legal matters to an arbitration proceeding rather than the courts, prohibited class actions.
 However, Brunner’s representatives say Lyft waived its right to arbitration because it did not pay the necessary fees to the American Arbitration Association.
 The association requires that the fees be paid in advance of any hearing.

 Protecting Employees’ Rights